-New York State ELA and Math, (English Language Arts and Mathematics Tests) are standardized tests administered annually in all New York State public schools to students in grades 3 through 8.
-These tests were developed by Pearson and align with Common Core State Standards.
+The New York state tests were developed by Pearson and align with Common Core State Standards.
 There are different versions of both tests at each grade level.
 These tests are used to evaluate and compare schools across the state.
 Score reports also serve to inform teachers and parents about a student’s weaknesses and strengths.
 Moreover, score data is carefully considered for admissions to selective public schools and independent schools.
+Some schools have the ability to administer these assessments online (CBT) and others continue to administer them using paper and pencil (PBT).

 Format and Content